Condensed Version of “Causes of Slow Death”

 Cleaning the filter is addressed further in this link:

 There are too many heterotrophic bacteria in the water column because the hobbyist is overfeeding.
 The directions on the fish food package to “feed fish an amount they can eat in two minutes three times a day is inaccurate.
 These directions have killed a lot of fish.
 Fish only need two to three percent of their body weight in dry food every day if they are juveniles and one percent of their body weight if they are adult fish.
-This is an amount equal to one eyeball once a day.
+This is an amount equal to two eyeballs once a day.
 This is a very small amount of food!

 If one feeds a fish “whenever they beg for food”, one will kill the fish.
 The biggest mistake beginners do is to over-feed their fish.
 Fish are cold-blooded creatures that do not need a lot of food.
 Uneaten food in the aquarium produces bacteria.
 Bacteria produce toxins.
 And those toxins can kill fish.
 Here is a link to an article on this aspect of fish keeping: